DIGITALRAJAN22M/AnonLFI/README.md

 ## 📌 Features

 - 🎯 Fast detection of Local File Inclusion (LFI) vulnerabilities
+- 🔍 Dynamic Payload Selection: Choose between the default wordlist or supply your own custom payload list at runtime for enhanced flexibility during scans.

+⚙️ Thread Handling Support: Configure the number of threads to speed up scanning—default is 50 threads, but users can adjust as needed for performance tuning.

+🧠 Intelligent Prompting: Automatically prompts for custom wordlist and threading preferences when selecting the AnonLFI module, streamlining the workflow.

+📊 Real-Time Feedback: Get clear console feedback on detection status and further actions like exploiting or shell access.
 - 🧠 Modular architecture for easy extensibility
 - 🎨 Interactive terminal interface using `rich` and `prompt_toolkit`
 - 🤖 Built for penetration testers and bug bounty hunters